 - Start with the assumption that bats are present in a traditional building or the surrounding site.
 Once a bat survey has been undertaken, it may be possible to rule this situation out, but any works undertaken in the absence of this information will be deemed reckless at best and potentially intentional if any roosting bats are affected by the proposed works;

 - Plan ahead and be proactive where possible to towards bats.
 This should comprise organising surveys, developing management plans, improving surrounding habitats, or adding extra roosting places where practical.
-Acquiring planning consent can be a time consuming process at the best of times, but discovering roosting bats when works have already started can prove to be a both time consuming and costly;
+Acquiring planning consent can be a time-consuming process at the best of times, but discovering roosting bats when works have already started can prove to be both time consuming and costly;

 - Acknowledge that each site is different and needs to be assessed on a case-by-case basis to come to a conclusion that is both acceptable to the needs of the traditional building and the roosting bats;

 - Seek advice from the relevant statutory body (Natural England in England and Natural Resources Wales in Wales) at an early stage if any work or changes of use are likely to occur where bats are likely to be present;

 - Think ‘bat’ when any changes are made to the structure, whether major or minor;

 - Place a sign at the entrance to a known roost to warn anyone who may require access;

 - Consider whether surveillance will be beneficial.
 Monitoring via regular bat counts will help to determine whether the changes to the structure have had a detrimental effect on the bat colony.
 Local bat groups may be happy to assist here.

 - Allow works to be carried out in areas used by roosting bats without first confirming that the law is being complied with;